Paris bid for the 2012 Summer Olympics: Aftermath and Future Bids

-Paris will host the 2024 Summer Olympics after successfully bidding to host that event.
+Paris hosted the 2024 Summer Olympics after all other candidate cities eventually pulled out of the bidding process.
 They were considering a bid for the 2020 Summer Olympics, but decided to wait until 2024.
 Hosting in 2024 would mark 100 years since Paris hosted the 1924 Summer Olympics, which was the last time they hosted.
 Paris will become the second city to host the Olympics three times when they host in 2024.
 London became the first city to host three times when they hosted in 2012.
 Los Angeles will become the third city to host the Olympics three times when they host the 2028 Summer Olympics.

 The London 2012 Games meant that it would be unlikely, that Paris would host the Olympics soon after 2012.
 This was due to Paris' close proximity to London, and that the Games would have been held in Europe twice in eight years (see: Athens 2004).
-By the time Paris hosts the 2024 Olympics, it will have been twelve years since London hosted the 2012 Olympics.
+Paris is hosting the 2024 Olympics - twelve years since London hosted the 2012 Olympics.

 On 15 October 2014, Prime Minister Manuel Valls declared that the city would bid for the World's Fair of 2025, prompting concerns that Paris would no longer submit an application for the Olympics.
 However, no city official had stated that this would affect Paris' 2024 Olympic bid.

 On 8 November 2014 the mayor of Paris, Anne Hidalgo approached the possible 2024 Olympic bid with caution, suggesting that the city might not be able to afford to put itself forward as host, saying: "We are in a financial and budgetary position today that does not allow me to say that I am making this bid."
 In addition she also talked about a potential bid for the 2028 Summer Olympics.
 On 13 April 2015, the council of Paris officially voted and approved the candidacy making Paris an official applicant.
 Nonetheless, Paris still went ahead with their 2024 Olympic bid and it enjoyed strong support from the Mayor.